nf-core/ampliseq/README.md

 ## Introduction

-**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting 16S, ITS and 18S data.
-Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
-Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.
 **nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and, currently, taxonomic assignment of 16S, ITS and 18S amplicons.
 Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
 Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.